Vermont Master Naturalist for Educators

 Participants should bring their own lunch and snacks.

-Course runs June 26 - 30, 2023, from 9 am until 4:00 pm each day.
-Course located at North Branch Nature Center in Montpelier, Vermont.
+Course runs June 24 - 28, 2024, from 8:30 am until 4:00 pm each day.
+The course will convene at different field sites in Central Vermont each morning.
+Start times will be delayed as-needed to accommodate driving distance to field sites.
+Course begins at North Branch Nature Center in Montpelier, Vermont.

 Academic Credit / Professional Development Options

 This course qualifies for 3 graduate-level education or science credits for an additional $450 course fee.
-Course is accredited by Castleton University.
+Course is accredited by Vermont State University Center for Schools.

 For students transferring credit to another institution, it is each student’s responsibility to ensure that their home institution will accept the credit.